跳到主要内容

 • how much memory has been allocated to hold them.

-Still not resolve:
+Still not resolved:

 • how large the window should be.